lkgarcia/whitepaper/docs/01-banking-reimagined-through-agentic-ai.md

 **What is an AI agent?** In simple terms, an AI “agent” is a software entity empowered with *agency* – the ability to make independent decisions and initiate actions toward a goal[^2].
 Traditional AI systems (including many ML models and chatbots) typically provide insights or outputs *when prompted by a user*, but an agent goes further: it can proactively plan steps and act on a user’s or organization’s behalf.

+>  &nbsp;
+> **agent** _(noun)_ — /ˈeɪ.dʒənt/
+> from Latin _**agere**_ _(verb)_, “to do, to act, to bring into effect.”
+>  &nbsp;

 **Anatomy of an AI agent:** Most agentic AI systems share a common architecture.
 They are often built on a foundation of large language models or similar AI engines that can reason and generate plans.
 On top of this “brain,” agents have several key components:

-- **Goal or Intent:** A defined objective or problem to solve (provided by a user or another system).
+- **Sensors/Perception:** In software terms, this means the agent’s ability to receive data from its environment – such as user input, transaction data, or alerts.
+It “perceives” the state of relevant systems before deciding actions.
+- **Memory/Context:** Mechanisms to store and recall information from past interactions.
+This ensures continuity and allows the agent to handle multi-step workflows (keeping track of prior outputs, user preferences, interim results, etc.).
+Some agents maintain an internal knowledge base or can retrieve external knowledge (via search or retrieval-augmented generation).
 - **Planning Module:** The ability to break down goals into actionable steps and make decisions in sequence.
 This often involves iterative reasoning (sometimes using techniques like chain-of-thought prompting or planners) to determine *what* actions to take.
 - **Tools and Actuators:** Interfaces to the external environment that let the agent execute actions.
 These could be APIs, RPA (robotic process automation) scripts, databases, web services, or other software that the agent can call.
 For instance, an agent may call a core banking API to transfer funds or use a document parser to read a form.
-- **Memory/Context:** Mechanisms to store and recall information from past interactions.
-This ensures continuity and allows the agent to handle multi-step workflows (keeping track of prior outputs, user preferences, interim results, etc.).
-Some agents maintain an internal knowledge base or can retrieve external knowledge (via search or retrieval-augmented generation).
-- **Sensors/Perception:** In software terms, this means the agent’s ability to receive data from its environment – such as user input, transaction data, or alerts.
-It “perceives” the state of relevant systems before deciding actions.
+- **Multi-Agent System** Complex enterprise goals often require a network of specialized agents collaborating on subtasks—rather than relying on a single, general-purpose agent.
+This modular approach improves reliability, accuracy, and efficiency, as seen in use cases like security operations centers where distinct agents handle anomaly detection and response execution.
+- **System Prompt:** A defined objective or problem to solve.
+Define the agent's identity, behavior, constraints, and overall objective.

 ![image-center](/img/agentic-ai-anatomy.svg)
 <p class="center"> _Figure 2: Anatomy of an AI Agent_ </p>